 Our thoughts help form our reality.
 We use Bill Lamond’s Fulfillment Based Thinking, which realizes that we are all created whole, perfect, and complete, that life is holographic and connected, and the way to produce results around you is to produce them within yourSelf.
 It is a scientific prayer to awaken you to a truth you have never told yourself so that you may be set free from what is blocking you and reprogram that which no longer serves you into a new program/way of thinking.

-Ayurvedic aromatherapy is a complementary therapy taught by David Crow and Jade Shutes that stimulates and supports the body’s own natural healing abilities, including the whole person–body, mind, and soul, seeing them as a unique individual.
-This attempts to address the underlying causes of an illness by educating the client on the Self and the nature of essential oils and their benefits while adopting the philosophy of Hippocrates: “First do no harm.”
-Aromatherapy can be used to reduce anxiety and agitation, balance the elements within the body, and assist in reducing the impact of stress on the physical body.
-Hippocrates is also known as having said “The way to health is to have an aromatic bath and scented massage every day.”
+A complementary therapy that stimulates and supports the body’s own natural healing abilities, including the whole person–body, mind, and soul, seeing them as a unique individual.
+Aromatherapy can be used to reduce anxiety and agitation, bring about focus, balance the elements within the body, and can be really good at bringing a smile to your face raising our vibration.
+Hippocrates said “The way to health is to have an aromatic bath and scented massage every day.”…..smart man.

 Abhyanga Massage using specific oils: An Indian Ayurvedic massage that helps to move toxins out of the tissues and clears the lymphatic system of waste (suggested when going through any detoxification) and improving immunity.
 It is also very relaxing, as well as lubricating and cleansing for the skin and deeper tissues.